priya-vijayakumar1304/Friday-AI-Assistant-for-Visual-Accessibility/README.md

 # Friday - A Multimodal AI Assistant for Visual Accessibility

 ## Description:
 This project is developed to propotype an application that assists visually impaired users by describing their surroundings through voice.
-The user can use simple voice commands such as “What’s around me?”, “Describe this scene.”, or "Read the text" and friday will processes the captured image with a vision-language model and OCR tech, and provides a spoken description of what’s detected — people, objects, actions, scene context and the texts in the image.
+The user can use simple voice commands such as “What’s around me?”, “Describe this scene”, or "Read the text" and Friday will process the captured image with a vision-language model and OCR tech, and provides a spoken description of what’s detected — people, objects, actions, scene context and the texts in the image.

 It aims to create independence by enabling users to understand their environment, powered by AI-driven image captioning and text-to-speech (TTS) technologies.